 Smart homes are a big trend right now.
 Those who are interested in tech innovations on average, definitely pay attention to smart homes in particular.
 The market of consumer-level devices is flourishing, developers run connected home projects for B2B and B2C fields – the possibilities are nearly endless.
 There are personal home assistants with intelligent answers, lights that turn on when you are near, even smart plates that advise you on your eating habits.
 Anything you need for a better and fun life is available on the market.

-To investigate the topic deeper, let’s take a look at the examples of smart devices.
+To investigate the topic deeper, let’s take a look at the examples of smart home solutions and smart devices.
 We will review them by rooms of your home, and examine both fun and practical ones.

 A bedroom is a place where your surroundings matter the most.
 You rest, sleep and on average spend time dedicated to yourself here.
 Air quality, light, sleep condition matter for your health, and there are devices that can help you manage these parameters.

 Bedside lamps can be connected to your smartphone to notify you about calls and messages via different light colors or blinking.
 It is also a healthy approach to wake up by a natural-like soft light, and such lamps can accomplish that.
 You can connect it to your phone, set a wake-up time, and enjoy a natural and pleasant awakening.
 The market is full of options – take a look at Notti Smart Mood Light and Philips Wake Up Light, for example.

 Air quality is fundamental for your health, especially at night.
 This is why breathing clean and fresh air in the bedroom is especially important.
 Air condition analyzers, such as theO that we developed software for, give you a precise picture of what exactly you breathe in.
 The data they collect are often temperature, humidity, the amount of gas, pressure, dust amount, and others.
 Based on that data, the device gives you advice on how to improve the air quality – just connect it to Wi-Fi and your smartphone via Bluetooth.